xiaohan2011/CREEPY-SNP/README.md

 2_CREEPY_XW designs CREEPY primers given a list of gRNAs

-3_Donor_oligos design primers to generate donors that introce placeholder
+3_Donor_oligos design primers to generate donors that introduce placeholder